BRitorto/iMenu-webapp/README.md

 Using:
 - Scotty
+- PostgreSQL
+- React
 - Twitter Bootstrap 3.0

-- HTML5 Boilerplate
-- Heroku
-- PostgreSQL
+Backend: runs on port 3080

+Frontend: runs on port 3000